Nutrition Science Degree

 More Department Information

-The North Central College Nutrition Science Didactic Program in Dietetics (DPD) will prepare our diverse students to become competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
+The North Central College Nutrition Science Didactic Program in Dietetics (DPD) will prepare our diverse students for career opportunities by becoming competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
 This nutrition sciences program in dietetics (DPD) will prepare students to enter dietetic internship programs that lead to eligibility for the CDR credentialing exam and to become registered dietitian nutritionists (RDNs), while developing future leaders committed to life-long learning, evidenced-based practice, and the advancement of the professional field.

 Program Goals and Objectives: